romcal/romcal/packages/calendar-dates/README.md

 Passing `easterCalculationType` explicitly is what keeps a Julian-configured calendar correct, since the package defaults to Gregorian rather than reading a config.

-The extraction is behaviour-preserving: the 107 calendar bundles it produces are byte-identical to the ones built before it.
+The 1969 rite applies its own transfers on top of the fixed dates, through `dateExceptions` on the General Roman Calendar.